skylight-hq/skylight.digital/pages/toolkits/service_design_framework/10_appendix_c_glossary.md

 **Design thinking:** A framework — including mindset, processes, and tools — that uses human-centered design to solve problems.
 Service design overlaps with design thinking.

-**Discover phase:** Project planning, research and synthesis, socialize findings and artifacts
+**Discover phase:** The phase when you do project planning, research and synthesis, and socialize findings and artifacts.

 **End user:** Another way to describe the person who uses a service or product.

-**Experiment phase:** Create prototypes and tests to select best solution and iterate with user feedback
+**Experiment phase:** Create prototypes and tests to select the best solution and iterate with user feedback.

 **Fidelity:** Level of detail, refinement, and resemblance to the implemented solution.
 Prototypes come in different degrees of fidelity, including low-fidelity and high-fidelity.

 **Human-centered design (HCD):** The umbrella category that service design falls under; a design methodology that focuses on the people you’re serving.

-**Implement phase:** The phase when you actualize solutions and continue to measure, test, and refine
+**Implement phase:** The phase when you actualize solutions and continue to measure, test, and refine.

 **Initiate phase:** The phase whose purpose is to align on the problem space, including goals, vision, constraints, and environmental considerations.

-**KPIs:** Key Performance Indicators are metrics against which you can measure the success of a product or service solution.
+**Key performance indicators (KPIs):** Metrics against which you can measure the success of a product or service solution.

 **Method:** A process for accomplishing the different outcomes in each phase, for example, desk research.